n-kb/blog-v1/_posts/2017-01-29-inventing-the-future.md

 Upon advice from Nikos S., I read _Inventing the Future, Postcapitalism and a World Without Work_, by two British academics in their late 30's, Nick Srnicek and Alex Williams.
 It is a very important book for anyone who needs a reason to sensibly hope that values of tolerance, reason and empathy will rise again once the episode of hate we are undergoing is over.<sup><a name='note_1' href='#foot_1'>1</a></sup>

-In this essay, I will briefly summarize the book and address some of its shortcomings, then turn to why it's important for you to read this book.
-The second part of the essay assesses how the can be useful to address the current political situation in Europe and why is might not go far enough.
+In this essay, I will briefly summarize the book and address some of its shortcomings, then turn to why it's important for you to read it.
+The second part of the essay assesses how the book can be useful to address the current political situation in Europe and why is might not go far enough.

 ## Don't read this paragraph, buy the book